medeiros/medeiros.github.io/_posts/2023-10-20-Arch-Linux-Installation-And-Minimalistic-Setup.md

 - Connect your USB flash drive
 - Re-enter into Dell BIOS
 - Click on the menu _"Boot Configuration"_
-- In the _"Boot Sequence"_ section,, locate your USB flash drive.
+- In the _"Boot Sequence"_ section, locate your USB flash drive.
 - Move the USB flash device using the arrows - make sure that it will be above "Windows Boot Manager"